 No where was this epitomized better than when a “two striker” stole a single piece of pizza and received life in prison under the law.
 Indeed, California’s Three Strikes sentencing law, found in Penal Code § 667(b) to (j) and § 1170.12, and the case law interpreting it, have held that “petty theft with a prior” conviction under Penal Code § 666 is a felony subject to sentencing under the Three Strikes law.

-If defendant has two or more prior convictions that qualify as strikes, defendant must receive an indeterminate life sentence to state prison, which means a minimum term of 25 years.
+If defendant has two or more prior convictions that qualify as strikes, defendant must receive an indeterminate life sentence to state prison, which means a minimum term of twenty-five years to life in state prison.

-It merits mention that many juvenile convictions (called adjudications) also qualify for strikes (most commonly if under Welfare and Institutions Code § 707(b)) and subject the defendant to sentencing under the Three Strikes law.
+It merits mention that juvenile convictions, if for specific crimes committed when defendant is sixteen or older, also qualify for strikes (most commonly if under Welfare and Institutions Code § 707(b)) and subject the defendant to sentencing under the Three Strikes law.
 Also, convictions from outside California, including juvenile convictions, also qualify as strikes if the crime would be a strike under California law.

 While this sentencing scheme may fit for certain career criminals who truly are a public danger, it is also unduly harsh, some say, for others, like the pizza bandit.